 Inverted in Diamonds Are Forever concerning the diamond smuggling ring.
 When one of your own passes you fake diamonds, he knows too much about the circumstances to die.
 This is demonstrated when Shady Tree rescues James Bond (who had assumed the identity of Peter Franks, a fellow diamond smuggler who Bond had killed) from a retort to question him about where he hid the real diamonds, only for Bond to use leverage against him to the tune of $50,000 ("You bring me the real money, and I'll bring you the real diamonds."), and then Zig Zagged when Albert R. Saxby reminds Wint and Kidd that they "didn't get the real diamonds.
 So we need Tree, alive."
 Wint and Kidd remark on how "that's most annoying" because they had already cut Tree down, as revealed when Bond shows up in his dressing room.

-All over the place in The Fourth Protocol, about a Soviet plot to set off a nuclear bomb outside a US airbase in Britain and Make It Look Like An Accident.
+All over the place in The Fourth Protocol, about a Soviet plot to set off a nuclear bomb outside a US airbase in Britain and Make It Look Like an Accident.
 The implications of this plan being exposed are so serious that the KGB sleeper agent and the scientist who assembles the bomb are set up to be killed.
-The film takes this up to another level for dramatic purposes — it opens with traitor Kim Philby (who planned it) being shot, and an innocent bystander who walks in on an exchange of a smuggled component gets stabbed.
+The film takes this up to another level for dramatic purposes — it opens with traitor Kim Philby (who planned the operation) being shot, the man who shot Philby getting his neck broken, and an innocent bystander who walks in on an exchange of a smuggled component gets stabbed.

 In American Beauty, Col. Fitts kills Lester to make sure he doesn't tell anyone that he's gay.